settlement cookbook

 A tale of two peanut butters

 This weekend the weather turned.
-It's been hot and muggy all week, the air dense with rain.
+It’s been hot and muggy all week, the air dense with rain.
 And now the heat has burned off and it actually feels like fall.
-Supposedly it won't last, but after Saturday, we'll take it.Even though summer is my favorite season, there are loads of things I like about fall.… Continue reading A tale of two peanut butters
+Supposedly it won’t last, but after Saturday, we’ll take it.… Continue reading

 To make ice cream